brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     "Ahoy world!"

     WARNING: Your program didn't define any tests.
 Add some
-    where: and check: blocks to test your code...

 To make this warning go away, you need to add at least one test.
 The simplest way to add a test to a Pyret program is to use a